 Lassie

-It is possible to have your Christmas traditions as usual but you need to think about how you decorate your Christmas tree and where you place it.
-Many dogs find the Christmas tree fun to play with, all the decorations look like toys, the water in the Christmas tree container tastes good and the bars are happy to be eaten on.
-Here we go through what you should consider when you have a Christmas tree at home.
+You can still enjoy your usual Christmas traditions, but you'll need to think carefully about how and where you decorate your Christmas tree.
+Many dogs find the tree exciting to play with – the decorations look like toys, the water in the stand tastes interesting, and the branches are fun to chew on.
+Here’s what to consider when you have a Christmas tree at home.

 Placing the tree

-It can be a good idea to place your tree where your dog can't get to it.
-For example, you can have a confined area where you delineate with dog fencing or exclude your dog from a specific room.
-It is a good idea to secure the tree to the wall so that it cannot fall if you have a dog that tends to play with the tree.
+It’s a good idea to place your tree where your dog can’t easily reach it.
+You could create a contained area using dog gates or keep your dog out of a specific room.
+It's also wise to secure the tree to the wall to prevent it from falling over, especially if your dog likes to play with it.

 Decorating the tree

-When decorating the tree, it's important to think about the materials you use.
-If you want delicate materials, hang them higher up where your dog can't reach them.
-Glass and aluminium balls can break and your dog may cut his paws.
+When decorating the tree, think carefully about the materials you use.
+If you opt for delicate decorations, hang them higher up where your dog can’t reach them.
+Glass and aluminium baubles can break, potentially cutting your dog’s paws.

-There are many decorations that are edible, such as polka dots and chocolates.
-They are toxic to dogs and should not be used in Christmas tree decorations.
+Many decorations, such as candy canes and chocolates, are toxic to dogs and should not be used on a Christmas tree.

 Gifts under the tree